Contents

 Match the Format to the Content

-The best course content won’t stick if it’s delivered in the wrong format.
+The best continuing education courses for professional engineers won’t stick if they’re delivered in the wrong format.
 Think about how your team learns best and what the content demands.

 • Use microlearning or on-demand video for foundational knowledge or quick refreshers